Skip to main content

 Maximize Contributions to Deductible Tax-Deferred Accounts

 A separate category of these types of accounts is the defined benefit plan.
-This plan is entirely employer-funded, but if you own a business, it could be a valuable tool to reduce taxes.
+This plan is entirely employer-funded, but if you own a business, it could be a valuable tool to reduce your tax burden.
 Depending on your age, the maximum tax-deductible contribution would range from $75,600 to slightly more than $214,000.

 Use Roth Conversions Wisely and Regularly